itmitica/fragfrag/README.md

 Check the `samples` directory.

 ## The workflow
 Split a file into fragments.
 Copy some of those fragments to a new location and modify them.
 Reassemble original fragments and modified fragments into a new file at the new location.
-Repeat to create as many files are needed using the template fragments.
+Repeat to create as many files are needed.

 <p align="center">
   <img width="480" height="480" src="screens/fragfrag-concept.png">